matn7/Google-Platform-Notes/flashcard/Microservices.md

 - Initial Days:
   - It is straightforward to build, test, deploy, troubleshoot and scale during the launch and when the team size is less.
-- Later after few days the app/site is a super hit amd started evolving a lot.
+- Later after few days the app/site is a super hit and started evolving a lot.
 Now team has below problems:
   - The app has become so overwhelmingly complicated that no single person understands it.
   - You fear making changes - each change has unintended and costly side effects.
   - New features/fixes become tricky, time-consuming, and expensive to implement.